christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

 ![Chef Workflow](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/nat-instance-diagram.png)

-**Now you're ready to launch your loadbalancers, instances and create your stacks.**
+**Now you're ready to create your stacks, with their respective loadbalancers, and launch your instances.**